 - Dislikes speaking on the phone

 The NHS estimates that as many as one in 20 children may have some degree of auditory processing difficulty.
-Once diagnosed, APD can be managed through auditory training, FM systems, classroom accommodations, additional support, and other strategies.
+Once diagnosed, APD can be managed through auditory training, remote microphone systems, classroom accommodations, additional support, and other strategies.

 Glue ear in children

 A very common hearing problem in childhood is glue ear, or a build up of thick, sticky fluid in the middle ear space which stops the eardrum from vibrating properly.
 Mild cases often clear up on their own and parents may not even realise their child is affected.
 Older children may express concern that their hearing is duller than it once was, or show signs such as turning up the television or radio, or frequently saying “pardon?” or “what?” when they’re spoken to.
 Younger children may become more irritable, pull at their ears, or be less responsive to certain noises.